 Day-Trip Cruises to the Rhine from Frankfurt am Main

-The most frequent cruise is from Frankfurt down the Main to Mainz and then on the Rhine to Wiesbaden and Rüdesheim, returning a few hours later to Frankfurt.
+The most frequent cruise is from Frankfurt down the Main River to Mainz and then on the Rhine River to Wiesbaden and Rüdesheim, returning a few hours later to Frankfurt.
 It is usually possible to change to another boat in Rüdesheim to cruise down the Loreley Valley and return by train from St Goarhausen.

 Cruising times from Frankfurt am Main is around 3h to Mainz, 3h30 to Wiesbaden-Biebrich, and 5h to Rüdesheim.
 The upriver returns are slightly slower.